jasminefifi/alx-system_engineering-devops/0x00-shell_basics/README.md

-Moves files beginning with uppercase letters to the directory `/tmp/u`
+Deletes all files ending with `~` in the current working directory